cnicholas63/cnicholas63.github.io/README.md

 # Portfolio

 ## Current work
 Working on a project called Adaptive User Interfaces, studying behavior when users are engaged with an eye tracker for text entry.
-As part of my role I was responsible for the deveopment of an eye tracker controlled keyboard, developed using C#, Visual Studio and the Tobii API.
+Responsible for the deveopment of an eye tracker controlled keyboard, developed using C#, Visual Studio and the Tobii API.
 Unfortunately, I am not allowed to share the code.
-Along with the keyboard - which records a lot of data when running experiments - I've been using R and RStudio to develop functionality for the analysis and presentation of the data.
+Along with the keyboard - which caotures a lot of data when running experiments - I've been using R and RStudio to develop functionality for the analysis and presentation of data captured via keyboard.
 This project has been a lot of fun and very informative.

 Prior to my current role, I spent four years studying for a Master's degree in Software Application Development.
 This page introduces and provides links to a few of my GitHub repos produced during this time.